rgeraldes24/hyperion/docs/introduction-to-smart-contracts.rst

 ============================

-Removing the contract in theory sounds like a good idea, but it is potentially dangerous, as if someone sends Ether to removed contracts, the Ether is forever lost.
+Removing the contract in theory sounds like a good idea, but it is potentially dangerous, as if someone sends Zond to removed contracts, the Zond is forever lost.

 If you want to deactivate your contracts, you should instead **disable** them by changing some internal state which causes all functions to revert.
-This makes it impossible to use the contract, as it returns Ether immediately.
+This makes it impossible to use the contract, as it returns Zond immediately.

 .. index:: ! precompiled contracts, ! precompiles, ! contract;precompiled